HaikuTeam/docs/using-haiku/account.md

 Note that project names can only contain letters and numbers—no other characters, not even spaces, hyphens, or underscores.

-Also note:  currently there's a limit of 15 projects per account.
+Also note:  Currently there's a limit of 15 projects per account.
 Please contact [Haiku support](mailto:support@haiku.ai) if you need to raise this limit.

 <br>